-- Once aware of an allergy the School Welfare Officer should ensure the parent/care completes an allergy care plan, and that sufficient emergency supplies are kept on site. - A discussion should take place between the School Welfare Officer, parent/carer and student, preferably prior to entry to the School, so they can discuss the plan and the individual student needs in school. - All staff who teach/have contact with at risk students should be aware of the condition.
-A list of suitably trained persons to deal with any anaphylactic reaction should be available. - Medication must be stored within clearly labelled, alphabetically ordered, rigid boxes within an easily identifiable, unlocked emergency medication cupboard within the medical room.
-Emergency medication boxes should be labelled with the student's name and must also contain a copy of their allergy care-plan. - Students who have allergies will have their condition listed within the Medical Conditions section on SIMS. - Students with severe allergies will be listed on Medical Alert list in the staff room which all staff must familiarise themselves with.
+- Once aware of an allergy the School Welfare Officer should ensure the parent/care completes an allergy care plan, and that sufficient emergency supplies are kept on site. - A discussion should take place between the Senior Welfare Officer, parent/carer and student, preferably prior to entry to the school, so they can discuss the plan and the individual student needs in school. - All staff who teach/have contact with at-risk students should be aware of the condition.
+A list of suitably trained persons to deal with any anaphylactic reaction should be available. - A student's medication must be clearly labelled with their name, medication name and expiry date.
+All medication is kept in the medical room organised by year group in a clear box or medical cabinet.
+Any diabetic medication is stored in the fridge along with any other medication that needs to be refrigerated e.g. antibiotics. - Emergency medication boxes should be labelled in the same way as all other medication but also include copy of the student's healthcare plan. - Students who have any medical condition will have their condition listed within the Medical Conditions section on Arbor-